davidclarke1995/3rd-Year-Project/README.md

 ### JavaScript
 JavaScript is a scripting or programming language that allows you to implement complex things on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. — JavaScript is more than likely involved.
 It is the third layer of the layer cake of standard web technologies.

+### Why we used these technologies
+.
+We all agreed that Java was our strongest language so that was the bases and foundation of the project in terms of the coding language.

 ## Architecture of the Solution